SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 }
 {% endhighlight %}

-As a part of these tests, we are now closing the linked list `defer linkedlist.Close()` which will internally free all the nodes.
+As a part of these tests, we are now closing the linked list by invoking `defer linkedlist.Close()` which will internally free all the nodes.

 ### Let's get all the values
 We would like to return all the values from linked list.
 As a first step, we would like to return a pointer to an integer from C code to Golang.